hhstechgroup/development-practices/standards/unit-test-standards.md

 * Keep tests small and fast.
 Unit tests are fast.
 Integration tests are slow.

 # Test Smells:
-* Test are difficult to write
+** Test are difficult to write **
+Keep code small and focused.
+Keep dependencies to a minimum.
+Inject dependencies, Don't new up dependencies in methods.
+Avoid statics.

-* Tests are difficult to manage
+** Tests are difficult to maintain **
+Too many overlapping tests.
+Class under test is doing too much, refactor into smaller classes.
+To many dependencies, refactor into smaller classes.
+Lots of setup required, create common fixtures and refactor class under test into smaller classes.

-* Tests are difficult to run
+** Tests are difficult to run **
+Tests are fragile.
+Tests should not rely on other tests or expect data to be availible.
+Create every thing the test needs prior to test execution.